mozilla/ichnaea/docs/api/index.rst

     https://location.services.mozilla.com/<API>?key=<API_KEY>

 Each API key can be rate limited per calendar day, but the default is to allow an unlimited number of requests per day.

 Errors
 ======

 Each of the supported APIs can return specific error responses.
 In addition there are some general error responses.

 Invalid API Key
 ---------------

-If an API key was required but none or no valid key was given, the service responds with a `keyInvalid` message with a HTTP 400 error code:
+If an API key was required but either no key was provided or the provided key was invalid, the service responds with a ``keyInvalid`` message and HTTP 400 error code:

 .. code-block:: javascript